How to connect to virtual machines in Nebius AI Cloud

 ## Shared access to the VM

-To let the other users to connect to your VM:
+To let the other users connect to your VM:

-1. Ask them to [generate an SSH key pair](#generate-a-key-pair-key) and share the contents of the public SSH key (e.g. `id_ed25519.pub`).
+1. Ask them to [generate an SSH key pair](/compute/virtual-machines/ssh-keys#generating-a-key-pair) and share the [contents of their public key](/compute/virtual-machines/ssh-keys#getting-the-public-key) with you.

 2. Connect to the VM under the name used when creating the VM: